Why is my vagina itchy?

 Common skin diseases

-Many common skin conditions, such as eczema or psoriasis can affect the skin around the vagina causing intense and uncomfortable vaginal itching.
+Many common skin conditions, such as eczema, contact dermatitis, or psoriasis can affect the skin around the vagina causing intense and uncomfortable vaginal itching.
 This will usually occur in women who are already affected by skin disorders with the symptoms appearing in much the same way as they do in other parts of the body.
 You should always check with your GP before using skin medications on the skin around the vagina due to its sensitive nature and you should never use steroid based treatments on this area.

 What to do if you believe you have an STD?